 I believe that texts such as the one above embody comprehensible input for the average intermediate level learner.
 Some of the lexis in the text might be challenging for them.
 Nevertheless, there are more than enough structures and collocations which they should recognise.

 I recommend teachers to voice record the texts and expose learners to audible input before launching into reading.
-After all, the emphasis should be on schwa, connected speech and how natural features of spoken English, such as contractions, appear naturally in a native speaker’s utterances.
+After all, the emphasis should be on schwa, connected speech and how natural features of spoken English, such as contractions, are woven withing a native speaker’s utterances.

 READING AND BEING IN A STATE OF “FLOW”